neondatabase/website/content/docs/guides/node.md

   - /docs/integrations/node
 ---

 This guide describes how to create a Neon project and connect to it from a Node.js application.
-Examples are provided for using the [node-postgres](https://www.npmjs.com/package/pg) client or [Postgres.js](https://www.npmjs.com/package/postgres) client, whichever you prefer.
+Examples are provided for using the [node-postgres](https://www.npmjs.com/package/pg) client or [Postgres.js](https://www.npmjs.com/package/postgres) client, whichever client you prefer.

 <Admonition type="note">
 The same configuration steps can be used for Express and Next.js applications.